Skip to main content

 For women, particularly during the perimenopausal and postmenopausal transitions, hormonal optimization presents a different set of considerations.
 The decline in estradiol is a primary driver of increased cardiovascular risk in this population.
 Therefore, hormone therapy often focuses on replacing estradiol to restore its protective vascular benefits.

 However, testosterone also plays a vital role in female health, contributing to libido, energy, and metabolic function.
-A low dose of Testosterone Cypionate, administered subcutaneously, can be highly effective in addressing these symptoms and contributing to overall cardiovascular wellness by improving and insulin sensitivity.
+A low dose of Testosterone Cypionate, administered subcutaneously, can be highly effective in addressing these symptoms and contributing to overall cardiovascular wellness by improving body composition and insulin sensitivity.

 Progesterone is another key element in female protocols.
 For women with an intact uterus, progesterone is essential to protect the uterine lining when taking estrogen.
 Beyond this, progesterone has its own systemic effects, including a calming influence on the nervous system that can help regulate sleep and mood, both of which have indirect but significant impacts on cardiovascular health.